osamahahmad/osamahahmad.com/README.md

 npm install pm2 -g
 ```

 Using `pm2 start` to start my project gives me far more flexibility than the `node` command.
-The `pm2 startup` command enables the server to — you guessed it — start on startup.
+The `pm2 startup` command enables the server to — you guessed it — start anything that was running before the last `pm2 save` command on startup.
 Also, there's zero downtime when updating it with the `pm2 reload` command.